SanteonNL/shared-care-planning/input/pagecontent/overview.md

 #### Updating CarePlan and CareTeam
 The CarePlan Service is responsible for updating the CareTeam and, for convenience, the CarePlan.activities.
 This transaction is triggered by a Task creation or update at the CP-Service.

-The CP-Service evaluate the Task update (is state transition allowed?), updates the CarePlan/CareTeam accordingly and notifies all CareTeam-members.
+The CP-Service evaluates the Task update (is state transition allowed?), updates the CarePlan/CareTeam accordingly and notifies all CareTeam-members.
 The CarePlan.author and CarePlan.subject are always active participants in the CareTeam.

 <div>